- 1 Medicinal properties of Vitis vinifera

 - Vitamins: pantothenic acid, biotin, folacin, niacin, riboflavin, thiamine, vitamin C (fruits)

-In this article we refer to the medicinal properties of the leaves and seeds of the plant of the vine.
-To view the properties of the fruit of the vine or grapes see under ” Properties of grapes “.
+In this article we refer to the medicinal properties of the leaves and seeds of the plant .
+To view the properties of the fruit of the grapevine or grapes see under ” Properties of grapes “.

 The main components responsible for this activity are flavonoids (especially anthocyanins quercetins, catechin and epicatechin), ascorbic acid, caffeic acid and alpha-linoleic, magnesium, salicylic acid and resveratrol.